-It is estimated that gas prices would have to increase substantially higher than that of the summer of 2008 (over \$4 per gallon) and be sustained over many months to have a negative impact on the traffic forecast.
+It is estimated that gas prices would have to increase substantially higher than \$4 per gallon and be sustained over many months to have a negative impact on the traffic forecast.

-Toll revenue for FY2018 is projected to increase to \$42.3 million.
+Toll revenue for FY2019 is projected to increase to \$43.2 million.
 This increase is driven by ridership growth, as toll rates were last increased in September 2008 and remain unchanged for the next fiscal year.
 Previous projections anticipated a toll rate adjustment in FY2018; based on recent traffic growth, this adjustment has been removed from the current long-term financial plan.
 The timing and extent of future rate adjustments will continue to be analyzed as projections are updated and revised based on actual results.

 While the Authority believes the traffic and revenue forecast is conservative, objective, and realistic, the forecast is stressed each year to determine how a decline in revenue would impact the Authority's financial position.
-Even in the event of a 10% loss in traffic and toll revenue, it is estimated that all debt service coverage requirements would be satisfied and no toll increase will be required during FY2018; in an extreme case of a 25-30% loss in traffic and toll revenue, FY2018 revenue would still be sufficient to pay for operations and required debt service.
+Even in the event of a 10% loss in traffic and toll revenue, it is estimated that all debt service coverage requirements would be satisfied and no toll increase will be required during FY2019; in an extreme case of a 25-30% loss in traffic and toll revenue, FY2019 revenue would still be sufficient to pay for operations and required debt service.